 Over the course of two years, you will attend Bible, life skills, and leadership classes once a week for two (2) hours.
 Each year, you will receive approximately 30 hours to develop leadership skills and learn essential and applicable skills for life through practical teaching and coaching, as well as 30 hours of basic Bible classes.
-In addition, each week you will participate in a ministry practicum, serve in ministry, attend the Jordan, and attend a Growth Group.
+In addition, each week you will participate in a ministry practicum, serve in ministry, attend the Jordan, and attend a Life Group.
 Every 4-6 weeks, you will meet with your Life Coach, who will provide focus, input, and feedback.
 Since the program entails approximately 10–20 hours a week (depending on the ministry focus you choose), you will have the opportunity to attend college, participate in an online education, work, or fulfill family obligations, while serving in ministry.
 You can attend this program for either one or two years; although this program is designed to be a two year program, it would still be highly beneficial if you choose to only attend for one year.
 Finally, although enrollment in an accredited college or university is not mandatory, it will be strongly encouraged.
 It is our desire to prepare you for life and ministry, while making significant progress towards your college education without the burden of debt.